 Which state is best to file your LLC in?

 Forming an LLC requires a lot of choices.
-The first is probably which state should I file my LLC in?
-The quick answer is that it is usually is easiest and least expensive to form an LLC in your home state.
-It used to be that everyone had heard of Delaware Corporations and Nevada LLC’s.
-These states where quick on the business scene and formed laws favorable to businesses.
+The first is probably which state to file your LLC in.
+The quick answer is that it is usually the easiest and least expensive to form an LLC in your home state.
+It used to be that everyone had heard of Delaware Corporations and Nevada LLCs.
+These states were quick on the business scene and formed laws favorable to businesses.
 As a result many businesses were formed in these states.

 Today all that has changed.
 While Delaware and Nevada are still good places to form an LLC or start a business, so are the other states.
 Most states caught on that they were losing business revenues to Delaware and Nevada and they have reformed their laws to compete.
-The state where you reside and plan to do business is usually the best state to open a LLC.
+The state where you reside and plan to do business is usually the best state to form an LLC.
 It will save you money as you can act as your own registered agent and take care of your own business.

 Registered Agent Costs